CoditaV22/BCD-Clock/README.md

-- Using the internal RTC of a STM32 Nucleo board I  transmitted the date and time RealTerm using UART communication
+- Using the internal RTC of a STM32 Nucleo board I transmitted time to RealTerm using UART communication
+- The user can also check the date by pressing 1 when terminal is connected.
+This is implemented with the use of UART_RX interrupts
 - Now I am planning to make a binary clock on a breadboard using LEDs that light up based on the BCD value of the time.
 - Afterwards I will want to make an alarm that goes off after a configurable time and implement a tamper detection in the code.